ninacunha/BERT-vs-TFIDF-TextClassification/README.md

 ---

-### **2. Naive Bayes**
-A baseline spam-filtering model using TF-IDF + Bayes’ theorem.
-Lightweight, fast, and effective for sparse text.

----

 ### **3. BERT (Transformer NLP Model)**
 A modern deep-learning model that understands **context**, **semantics**, and **word relationships**.
 Used with a classification head to output spam vs. ham labels.